chtenb/music-arithmetic/README.md

 Here is a brief motivation why this syntax was chosen.
-If we swap the precedence order of `,` and ` `, the parts would look like this
+If we swap the precedence order of `,` and ` `, the parts would look like this.
 ```
 (
    (c g a g f e (d d) | 1/2 c),